FluxML/FastAI.jl/docs/background/datapipelines.md

 Running each timer twice to forego compilation time, the sequential iterator takes 20 seconds while the parallel iterator using 11 background threads only takes 2.5 seconds.
 This certainly isn't a proper benchmark, but it shows the performance can be improved by an order of magnitude with no effort.

 Beside increasing the amount of compute available with worker threads as above, the data loading performance can also be improved by reducing the time it takes to load a single batch.
 Since a batch is made up of some number of observations, this usually boils down to reducing the loading time of a single observation.
-If you're using the `LearningMethod` API, this can be further broken down into the loading and encoding part.
+If you're using the `LearningTask` API, this can be further broken down into the loading and encoding part.

 ## Measuring performance